Joint Strategic Needs Assessment

 The JSNA is an evidence-based document, intended to inform the development of the Joint Health and Wellbeing Strategy.

-The Bromley JSNA is updated annually,with separate reports produced for adults and children and young people.
+The Bromley JSNA is updated every two to three years, with separate reports produced for adults and children and young people.

 Joint Health and Wellbeing Strategy